cyberbear0x1/cyberbear0x1.github.io/_posts/2021-08-28-abcctf-web-challenges.md

 Although this information was irrelvant to solving this challenge, it is good practice to always enumerate as much as possible because:

 > Enumeration is the most critical part of all.
 The art, the difficulty, and the goal are not to gain access to our target computer.
 Instead, it is identifying all of the ways we could attack a target we must find.
+{: .prompt-tip }

 While running quick tests on the vulnerabilities I highlighted previously, I ran [FFUF](https://github.com/ffuf/ffuf) in the backround.
 [FFUF](https://github.com/ffuf/ffuf) is a Fast Web Fuzzer written in go.